 I walked into planned parenthood thinking I was going to have an abortion.
 One of the workers asked If I had considered adoption.
-What she shared with me changed my antiquated ideas about what I thought adoption was, into an adoption plan.
+What she shared with me changed my antiquated ideas about what I thought adoption was (giving up a baby for adoption), into an adoption plan.
 However, finding the right agency was a little challenging.
 The first two places I contacted made me feel like I was part of an assembly line, just a number.
 That gave me pause.
 Then I talked with a caseworker named Nancy.
 She was kind, and considerate.
 She explained the process, and helped me understand that I had choices.
 She helped me recognize that I was not giving my baby away.
 With her help I realized that my decision was one of a responsible parent.
 I was making a loving decision to place my child for adoption.

 Jennifer J: Hi and welcome to Adoption Focus.
 My name is Jennifer Jaworski and I’m a social worker with Adoption Associates of Michigan.
 This is Adoption Associates premier talk radio blog show.
-Adoption Associates was founded in 1990, and we specialize in both domestic and international adoption.
-We provide private adoption services throughout all of Michigan, with offices located in Jenison, Lansing, Farmington Hills, and Saginaw.
+Adoption Associates was founded in 1990, and we specialize in both domestic infant adoption and international adoption.
+We provide private adoption services throughout all of Michigan, with offices located in Jenison, Lansing, Farmington Hills, and Freeland.
 Anywhere in Michigan, you can find a connection to Adoption Associates.

 Adoption Associates brings knowledge, support and understanding in adoption.
 Adoption is not only our specialty, but it is our passion.
 One of Adoption Associate’s commitments is to this weekly radio show to help educate and support adoptive families, birth families, and the adoption community.
 We are very, very glad that you’re listening in today and are in support of our Adoption Focus Podcast.